schmichael/whispering-gophers/README.md

   messages by ID to avoid rebroadcasting
 * Payloads without a ``Body`` and/or with unknown keys should be silently *ignored* to support extensions
+* *Messages are **not** delimited.* Multiple messages should be sent across peer connections.
+Peers recieving messages must detect the end of the JSON object to know when one message ends and another may begin.

 Extensions